Our Tours5 Day Wild Atlantic Way Tour

 Our flagship Wild Atlantic Way tour takes you on a journey of a lifetime!
 Starting and finishing in Dublin, this tour guides you through the South West of Ireland.

 This tour visits the best craft brewers who will engage us with their stories over excellent beer tastings.
 Often we get to taste new beers which haven’t hit the shelves yet.
 Our groups always feel like they have a unique experience by visiting local breweries as they brew.
-We also get behind the scenes with some artisan food producers and taste their local products.

 This 5 day tour has the perfect mix of diverse scenery, cultural sites, dramatic coastlines, overnight stays in cosy accommodation and of course the best of Irish craft beer coupled with great food.
 Come experience Ireland’s Wild Atlantic Way.